Super Friends: DC Super Friends

 Fisher-Price developed a toy line named DC Super Friends featuring DC Comics characters as toys for young children.
 A comic book series and direct-to-video original animation called The Joker's Playhouse (2010) was developed to tie-in.
 The video features the World's Greatest Super Friends theme, allusions to the Legion of Doom, and the Super Friends and their Hall of Justice.

 Comic books

 Super Friends

 The first use of the Super Friends name on a DC Comics publication was in Limited Collectors' Edition #C-41 (December 1975-January 1976) which reprinted stories from Justice League of America #36 and 61 and featured a new framing sequence by writer E. Nelson Bridwell and artist Alex Toth.
 DC published a comic book version of the Super Friends from November 1976 to August 1981.
-The comic book series was launched by E. Nelson Bridwell and artist Ric Estrada.
-Zan and Jayna were given back stories and secret identities as a pair of blond-haired high school kids; they were more competent heroes than their cartoon counterparts.
+The comic book series was launched by Bridwell and artist Ric Estrada.
+Zan and Jayna were given back stories and secret identities as a pair of blond-haired high school kids; they were more competent heroes than their animated counterparts.

-While the television cartoons were not part of the same fictional universe as the DC comic books, writer E. Nelson Bridwell made the comic book accord with the other DC titles via footnotes.
-An example of trying to fit Super Friends into the DC Universe:
+While the television cartoons were not part of the same fictional universe as the DC comic books, Bridwell made the comic book accord with the other DC titles via footnotes.